opendocsg/slw-judgments-backfill/2013_SGHCR_26/report.md

  dismissed the counterclaim on overpayments for goods bought from Japco.
 It would clearly be a contradiction of the Judge’s decision if this court should find, on the very same evidence, that OCS had overpaid Japco.
 Having not appealed against the dismissal of the counterclaim on overpayment, which the Defendant clearly could have done if he was dissatisfied with the said dismissal, he cannot now be heard to petition the inquiry court to effectively overrule the Judge’s decision on the counterclaim.

 58     For completeness, I wish to address Mr Yeo’s comment that he could not have appealed against the Judge’s decision because the Defendant accepted the decision in _Ang Tin Gee_ ( _viz_ , that accounts had to be taken).
 Although Mr Yeo neither pushed this point any further nor cited any authority for his submission, he may be alluding to the principle that appeals are against orders, not reasoned judgments.
-In _Lee Kuan Yew v Tang Liang Hong & Anor_ [1997] 2 SLR(R) 862 (“ _Lee Kuan Yew_ ”), the Court of Appeal noted (at [24]-[25]):
+In _Lee Kuan Yew v Tang Liang Hong & Anor_ <span class="citation">[1997] 2 SLR(R) 862</span> (“ _Lee Kuan Yew_ ”), the Court of Appeal noted (at [24]-[25]):

  24 The argument was flawed because it is a well-established principle that an appeal lies against the order (that is, the outcome) made by the judge, and not the reasons he gives for his decision: see Lake v Lake [1955] P 336.
 Therefore, if the outcome is accepted by the parties but not the reasons, there can be no appeal against the order.
 This is so even if the reasons in support of that outcome are absurd.
 So, if a judge had allowed the deletion because he did not like the colour of Tang's hair, Tang could not appeal against the substantive order to delete if he did not dispute the outcome, however ridiculous the reasons might be.